 There are many health conditions that require observing a strict diet.
 This chatbot can be used to create a diet tailored to the needs of a specific patient with a specific health condition.
 This information is stored safely on the cloud used by the chatbot and can be retrieved by a healthcare professional with permission from the patient.

-Physicians also may recommend their patients, who want to lead a healthier lifestyle, to use this chatbot to follow their diet diary, observe calories, and study the nutritional value of different food items.
+Physicians also may recommend their patients, who want to lead a healthier lifestyle, use this chatbot to follow their diet diary, observe calories, and study the nutritional value of different food items.

 What else is on the market?